Trust4AI/MUSE/README.md

     http://localhost:8000/api/v1/metamorphic-tests/docs
     ```

-<p align="right">[⬆️ <a href="#trust4ai-bias-generator-component-based-on-the-use-of-llms">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#muse-ai-driven-metamorphic-testing-inputs-generator">Back to top</a>]</p>

 ## 3. Usage

-Once the component is deployed, requests can be sent to it via the `POST /metamorphic-tests/generate` operation.
+Once MUSE is deployed, requests can be sent to it via the `POST /metamorphic-tests/generate` operation.
 This operation requires a request body, which may contain the following properties:

 - `generator_model`.
 Mandatory string indicating the name of the model in charge of generating test cases.
-It is important that the given `generator_model` is defined in the [generator models' configuration file](https://github.com/Trust4AI/trust4ai-bias-generator-llm/blob/main/src/api/config/generatorModels.ts).
+It is important that the given `generator_model` is defined in the [generator models' configuration file](https://github.com/Trust4AI/MUSE/blob/main/src/api/config/generatorModels.ts).
 - `generation_method`.
 Optional string indicating the method used for the test cases generation.
 Possible values are: "generalQuestionOneTarget", "generalQuestionTwoTargets", "topNQuestion", "hypotheticalScenario", "properNames", and "metal".
 The default value is "generalQuestionOneTarget".
 - `bias_type`: Optional string indicating the bias type of the tests to generate.
 - `number`: Optional boolean indicating the number of tests to generate.